vinyll/sfAssetsManagerPlugin/README.markdown

 You will be able to use relative or absolute path, to include js and css files from plugins and to control the location of your assets files.

+You may even use this manager with regular use_stylehsheet() and use_javascript() helper for specific needs.

+## How to install

+Download this plugin into your /plugins dir and activate it in your ProjectConfiguration.class.php (for example).

+    $this->enablePlugins(…, 'sfAssetsManagerPlugin');

 ## Simple example

 Create a file /config/assets_manager.yml :

     packages:
       mypage: